San Francisco Ferry Building Guide: Best Places to Eat & Shop

 Humphry Slocombe Ice Cream– Bold Flavors & Classic Riffs

-This is the ice cream you scream for, and is known for its quirky flavors that blend novelty with deliciousness.
-Perhaps that’s why it’s been a beloved San Francisco institution since opening its first ‘scooperia’ in the Mission district in 2008.
+Known for its quirky flavors that blend novelty with deliciousness.
+Humphrey Slocobme has been a beloved San Francisco ice cream sweet spot since opening its first scoop shop in the Mission District in 2008.

 Ferry Plaza Wine Merchant– Sips from Around the World